-Prism was not worried about Ember.
+Prism was not worried about Ember, not in the least.

-But needed did not mean equal.
+But needed was not the same as equal.

-And so Prism had already devised several methods to subdue her, persuade her, or break her pride entirely if necessary.
-In the end, Ember would stand beside her.
-Prism would present Ember and her object–along with the others, to her master and fulfill her mission flawlessly.
+And so Prism had already devised several methods to subdue her, persuade her, or even break her pride entirely if necessary.
+And in the end, Ember would stand beside her.

 "Are you sure about this?"
 Gold asked, his golden cube form dimming slightly with concern.